📢 This book in a few sentences

 👉 Commitment to change & Adaptation

-Behavioural change, of course, is quite difficult, but there are tools and pieces of advice that can help you along the way.
+Behavioural change, of course, is quite difficult, but there are tools that can help you along the way.
 Begin by focussing your energy and attention on the things that you can control.
 Be proactive and look to increase your own circle of influence.
-Always seek information you need instead of waiting until someone else informs you of changes that happen at work.
+Always seek the information you need instead of waiting until someone else informs you of changes that happen at work.

 Don’t be afraid to show your big appetite for new knowledge.
 This will help you to anticipate any future changes and send out a message to others that you are adaptable and responsive.
 As change approaches, acknowledge the things you used to be able to do but can’t do now, and the things you couldn’t do before but can do now.